madvorak/read-lean/README.md

 Then a rather complicated proof follows.
 Note that `--` starts a single-line comment whereäs `/- comment -/` can be of any length.
+As we already know, nothing after `:=` needs to be read by us if we want to use the theorem or just be informed what theorem has been formally verified.

 In `Mathlib/Analysis/InnerProductSpace/Basic.lean`:
 ```lean